Superposition28/TheSimpsonsGame/Readme.md

 * **Python:** good question
 * **QuickBMS:** [\[Download QuickBMS as it's a core dependency\]](https://aluigi.altervista.org/quickbms.htm)
 * **Noesis:** [\[Download Noesis as required for textures\]](https://richwhitehouse.com/index.php?content=inc_projects.php&showproject=91)
-* **Blender:** must Download [blender 4.3.2](https://download.blender.org/release/Blender4.3/) exactly as the plugin is old and i cannot figure out why it stopped working, and it works on my machine
+* **Blender:** must Download [blender 4.0.2](https://download.blender.org/release/Blender4.0/), blender 4.0 or older, to 2.8, is required for the conversion to work.
 * **Game Files:** You will need a copy of "The Simpsons Game" game files for the target platform.
 * **ffmpeg:** this is used for conversion of proprietary video .vp6 into (.ogv, or any others), use ```winget install ffmpeg``` from https://www.gyan.dev/ffmpeg/builds/#libraries, https://www.ffmpeg.org/download.html
 * **vgmstream-cli:** Download [\[r1980\]](https://github.com/vgmstream/vgmstream/releases/tag/r1980) this is used for conversion of proprietary audio .snu into (.ogg, or any others)